ChickenLamb/FooberSearchV1/README.md

 ## Tweaking to do:
 1. subsetting fonts to improve load time using Glyphhanger?
 2. rework on per component RWD design later on after finished implemented basic functionalities
+3. Should i use geo or IP as user's location?IP seems okay for seamless experience(no pop up window showed asking user's location access right )
+4. Export all type to module for future better code maintenance, stability

 ## Tweaking Made:
 1. enable only woff2, but it's usage is only [96%](https://caniuse.com/woff2)
+2. add in geo location support for more precise result search.

 ## Vercel
 !
 Hosting override output directory to `'dist/client/'`